Overview of configuration management

 - An improved method to manage system configuration settings (such as store locale settings and static file optimization settings) in a new configuration file,

 System values related to static content deployment (for example, static file optimization) are also stored in

 config.local.phpis a convenient way to move settings between systems.
 Managing

-config.local.phpin source control means your settings for staging and production are always consistent.
-For example, you can disable static file optimization in your integration system but enable it in both staging and production.
+config.local.phpin source control means your settings for Integration, Staging, and Production environments are always consistent.
+For example, you can disable static file optimization in Integration but enable it in both Staging and Production.
 After initially setting up the configuration, you don’t need to touch it again because it’s in source control.

 Static content deployment performance